its-edalo/slay-the-jokers/README.md

 - **Windows Only**: This mod currently supports only Windows systems.

-- **Other Mods & Compatibility**: This mod has not been tested alongside other Balatro mods.
-Mods that add new cards or modify card names and effects are currently not compatible.
-Reskins, QoL mods, and other non-card-related mods should work, but have not been tested (except for the [Handy](https://github.com/SleepyG11/HandyBalatro) mod, which was confirmed to work).
+- **Other Mods & Compatibility**: This mod has only been partially tested alongside other Balatro mods.
+Mods that modify existing card names and effects are **not** compatible.
+Reskins, QoL mods, and other non-card-related mods should work in their entirety, but have not been tested (except for the [Handy](https://github.com/SleepyG11/HandyBalatro) mod, which was confirmed to work).
+Mods that add new cards should partially work - descriptions will appear, but they will not be properly formatted or colored.

 - **Privacy**: This mod needs to upload data to the Slay the Jokers server (for details, see the `How It Works` section below).
 This includes **only game-related data** (such as card positions) - no personal or private information is collected.
 You can verify this by checking out `stj_save.lua` and `stj_uploader.py`.